Teenlife

 AP US History Exam

-Last year, College Board rolled out its new Advanced Placement U.S. History exam.
+In 2014, the College Board rolled out its new Advanced Placement U.S. History exam.
 This move prompted a wave of criticism from teachers all around the country.
-Many complained that the new AP history curriculum focused too heavily on “alternative narratives” instead of telling the true (a k a old white male) story of our proud nation.
+Many complained that the new AP history curriculum focused too heavily on “alternative narratives” instead of telling the true (AKA old white male) story of our proud nation.
 I won't say a lot here other than that view sounds a bit too much like Arizona (no, not the tea).

-Others, however, offered a more legitimate critique: College Board simply wasn't providing enough resources for students to succeed on this new exam.
-Teachers, test-prep companies, web-based learning sites, etc. didn't have enough example questions or model tests from College Board to come up with great, authentic practice materials.
+Others, however, offered a more legitimate critique: The College Board simply wasn't providing enough resources for students to succeed on this new exam.
+Teachers, test-prep companies, web-based learning sites, etc., didn't have enough example questions or model tests from the College Board to create great, authentic practice materials.

 Here are a few ways to hit the ground running this year: